tsubakimoto/copilot-code-review-playground/.github/instructions/csharp-additional.instructions.md

 - Suffix class names with "Service" for service layer classes (e.g., `UserService`).
 - Suffix class names with "Base" for base classes (e.g., `UserBase`).
 - Suffix class names with "Controller" for ASP.NET Core controllers (e.g., `UserController`).
-- Suffix class names with "Endpoint" for minimal API endpoint classes (e.g., `UserEndpoint`).
+- Suffix class names with "Endpoint" for MinimalAPI endpoint classes (e.g., `UserEndpoint`).

-## Class Conventions
+## Class

 - Don't use `public const` fields.
 Instead, use `public static readonly` for better versioning and compatibility.
 - Use `record` types for immutable data structures and DTOs to leverage built-in value equality and concise syntax.